 We are living in strange times.
 I’m finding I need to remind myself to breathe.
 Welcome to this tiny corner of solace and dissent.

-Support the work of the American Civil Liberties Union or the Environmental Defense Fund.
+Support the work of the American Civil Liberties Union or Democracy Forward.
 Support an organization your care about with even a small donation of $5.
 Every dollar counts when we are losing our rights to the wealthy impulses of billionaires.

 Find events, meetings and ways to protect our freedoms near you: https://www.mobilize.us/